 Similar to classes, enum allow declaration of methods.
 Enum methods do not

-as a hidden first parameter.
+self as a hidden first parameter.
 Enum methods do not allow a scope because

 they cannot inherit or be inherited from.